pjazdzyk/unitility/README.md

 distance between these coordinates.

 ### 8.1 Geographic Latitude, Longitude and GeoCoordinate
-The Latitude class includes methods that allow for easy conversion of latitude values to the Degrees-Minutes-Seconds (DMS) format.
-This format provides a more human-readable representation of geographic coordinates, making it convenient for various applications where DMS notation is preferred. <br>
+The **Latitude** class includes methods that allow for easy conversion to the Degrees-Minutes-Seconds (DMS) format.
+This format provides a more popular representation of geographic coordinates, making it convenient for various applications where DMS notation is preferred.
+Latitude range is: -90 to 90 degrees. <br>
-The Longitude class, analogous to the Latitude class, represents a geographic longitude coordinate.
+The **Longitude** class, analogous to the Latitude class, represents a geographic longitude coordinate.
 It adheres to the standard range of -180 to +180 degrees, covering the westernmost point at -180 degrees and the easternmost point at +180 degrees.
 ```java